SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/modernize-apps-migrated-from-6.8-to-2211.19.md

    export { AppServerModule as default } from './app/app.module.server';
    ```

-1. In `server.ts`, remove the following imports from the top of the file:
+1. At the top of the `server.ts` file, select (highlight) the following imports:

    ```ts
    import 'zone.js/node';